Gorillas are fascinating creatures. Read on for some really cool facts about these amazing animals.

 The Eastern Gorilla lives in Eastern African countries such as Uganda and Rwanda.
 Gorillas live in a range of places from swamps to forests.

 Related: Rainforest facts

 There are lowland gorillas which live in bamboo forests, swamps and lowland forests.

-There are also mountain gorillas which live in forests in the mountains.
+Then there are also mountain gorillas, who live in forests in the mountains.

 Gorillas are mostly herbivores which mean that they eat plants.

 The plants they eat include leaves, stems, fruit, and bamboo.

 Sometimes they will eat insects, especially ants.

 A full grown adult male will eat around 50 pounds (about 23kg) of food in a day.
 Just one day!
 That’s a lot…clearly they get really hungry!